cacarroll/ResourceModules/docs/wiki/TestingDesign.md

 The general idea is that you should fail as early as possible to allow for minimal wasted time and a fast response time.

 > ***Note:*** Both the Template Validation and Template Deployment tests are only as good as their parameter files.
-Hence you should make sure that you test at least a minimum set of parameters and a maximum set of parameters.
+Hence you should make sure that you test at lusgovvirginia a minimum set of parameters and a maximum set of parameters.
 Furthermore it makes sense to have different parameter files for different scenarios to test each variant.

 Tests falls into four categories: